omerfaunal/boun-syllabus-finder/README.md

-# boun-syllabus-finder
+#Bogazici Registration Syllabus Finder
-How you ever said "Where is the goddamn syllabus?"
-I did and created this script!
+Have you ever said "Where is the goddamn syllabus?"
+I said and created this script!